Jobsite Sanitation

 Large-Crew Step

-Crews of 200 or more workers use one fixture per 40 workers per shift.
+Crews of 200 or more workers require one portable fixture per forty workers per shift.

 Sanitation technician in high-visibility vest servicing a royal blue portable toilet with a vacuum pump truck at an active construction site